olivierb46/PyFRC2G/README.md

 5. Generates a temporary CSV file with all rules
 6. Compares with previous version (MD5 checksum)
 7. If changes detected, generates graphs and PDFs
+8. Uploads PDFs to CISO Assistant (if configured)

 ### Generated Files